x684867/nemesis_server/src/nodejs/doc/api/url.markdown

     Stability: 3 - Stable

-This module has utilities for URL resolution and parsing.
+This package has utilities for URL resolution and parsing.
 Call `require('url')` to use it.

 Parsed URL objects have some or all of the following fields, depending on